 Make-Ahead And Storing Leftovers

-If you want to make this dish ahead of time, I recommend mixing everything up and storing it in the fridge until you can bake it.
+If you want to make this dish ahead of time, I recommend mixing everything up and storing it in the fridge overnight until you can bake it.

-If you have any leftovers, before heating them, add a bit of water to the prepared pasta to make the sauce light and flowy again.
+If you have any leftovers, before reheating them, add a bit of water to the prepared pasta to make the sauce light and flowy again.
 Creamy pasta sauces tend to become really thick when cooled down.

 I usually tell you to wait for food to cool down before storing it in an airtight container, but in this case, I try to store it while it is still hot.